teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 ### global_input_level
 The global access level required to perform inputs.
 Users not at or above this level are refrained from making inputs.

+### input_mode
+The type of input mode to use:

+- 0 = Anarchy - All inputs that come in are executed.
+- 1 = Democracy - Inputs are queued up over a time period, with the most popular inputs being executed based on the resolution mode.
+See [democracy_resolution_mode](#democracy_resolution_mode) for more information.

+This defaults to 0, Anarchy.

 ### first_launch
 Indicates the first ever launch of TRBot.
 This sets up all the default game consoles.
 Starts at 0 then gets set to 1.